kawalpreet-kour/SOP-s-for-virtual-environment/README.md

 | `bash: deactivate: command not found`         | Not inside virtual environment              | First activate the environment, then `deactivate` will work                     |

 ---
+## Best Practices

+- **Always use a virtual environment** for each project to avoid dependency conflicts.
+- **Name your virtual environments** consistently (e.g.,venv , .venv , project_env or myenv) and add them to `.gitignore` to prevent accidental commits.
+- **Regularly update your `requirements.txt`** after installing or upgrading packages.
+- **Do not install packages globally** unless absolutely necessary.
+- **Document additional environment variables** needed for your projects.

+---

 ## Conclusion